dcdpr/did-btc1/chapters/CRUD-Operations.md

 ### Create

-A **did:btc1** identifier and associated DID document can either be created deterministically from a cryptographic seed, or it can be created from an arbitrary genesis intermediate DID document representation.
+A **did:btc1** identifier and associated Decentralized Identifier (DID) document can either be created deterministically from a cryptographic seed, or it can be created from an arbitrary genesis intermediate DID document representation.
 In both cases, DID creation can be undertaken in an offline manner, i.e., the DID controller does not need to interact with the Bitcoin network to create their DID.

 #### Deterministic Key-based Creation

 For deterministic creation, the **did:btc1** identifier encodes a secp256k1 public key.
 The key is then used to deterministically generate the initial DID document.

-The algorithm takes in `pubKeyBytes`, a compressed SEC encoded secp256k1 public key and optional `version` and `network` values.
+The algorithm takes in `pubKeyBytes`, a compressed Standards for Efficent Cryptography (SEC) encoded secp256k1 public key and optional `version` and `network` values.
 The algorithm returns a **did:btc1** identifier and corresponding initial DID document.

 1. Set `idType` to "key".
 1. Set `version` to `1`.